Lomusire/FreeGPT-4/README.md

+# Development Paused Notice

+Development of FreeGPT-4 has been temporarily paused.
+We are currently finding a new way to acquire POE premium tokens.

+In the meantime, we recommend using [GPT-4 Unlimited for Phind](https://github.com/Lomusire/gpt4-unlimited-phin) for unlimited free GPT-4 web search access.

+We appreciate your understanding and patience.
+We'll be back as soon as we can with updates.

 # FreeGPT-4: The AI Assistant Discord Bot
 Unlock the power of AI in your Discord server with FreeGPT-4!
 This versatile bot provides free access to leading AI models, including ChatGPT, GPT-4, Sage, Claude, and more.
 Engage in captivating AI-driven conversations and elevate your Discord experience with the magic of AI at no cost!